|

 Stations were spaced at between half-mile and one-mile intervals, reflecting an increasing spacing of stations prominent in the postwar period, with bus lines acting as feeders to the rapid transit line.

 In terms of interior arrangement and design for the passenger, Skidmore generally followed the edict of modernist pioneer Mies van der Rohe that, "less is more."
-Cermak-Chinatown, like the other Dan Ryan stations as originally designed, has no real station house to speak of, only an enclosure that houses the stairs and escalator to the elevated platform.
-The agent booths and turnstiles are located at the top of the stairs, on the platform.
+Cermak-Chinatown, like the other Dan Ryan stations as originally designed, had no real station house to speak of, only an enclosure that houses the stairs and escalator to the elevated platform.
+The agent booths and turnstiles were originally located at the top of the stairs, on the platform.
 The Dan Ryan and Kennedy stations were set up to allow Pay On Train operation during off-peak hours.
 Except for at a few locations (most notably 95th Street terminal), there were no concessions provided for passengers.
 Air conditioning and a compact washroom with a toilet were provided in the agents' booths.
 Restrooms were for employees only, although public payphones were provided.
 Stainless steel turnstiles, now an industry standard, were first used here.
 The amenities and traffic circulation fit with the architectural design of the station: efficient but purely functional.
 Stations were designed with wide walkways and no blind corners, with turnstiles and agents booths arranged for maximum queuing and circulation effectiveness.

-The stations' design even formed a harmony with the 150 2200-series rapid transit cars that were ordered to serve the new Kennedy and Dan Ryan lines, which used the same design philosophies and basic shapes, and an entirely new system of signage with a redesigned typeface and clean graphic style (still used by CTA® today, in a modified form), making a fully integrated design throughout the entire project.
+The stations' design even formed a harmony with the 150 2200-series rapid transit cars that were ordered to serve the new Kennedy and Dan Ryan lines, which used the same design philosophies and basic shapes, and an entirely new system of signage with a redesigned typeface and clean graphic style (still used by CTA today, in a modified form), making a fully integrated design throughout the entire project.

 This glass and steel station was only about four blocks west of the Cermak station on the North-South Route, which closed September 9, 1977 by which time the station's patronage dropped to very low levels, probably affected by Cermak-Chinatown's presence.